 Companies still need market research to understand their customers.
 Yes, there is a wealth of information flooding into organisations with the IoT, but those numbers don’t tell you their “why.”
 That’s where market research comes into its own.
 It needs to provide more “why” answers and not just the mere statistics they seem comfortable dropping on the laps of executives and marketers alike.

 This was recently confirmed in The Vermeer Millward Brown Insights 2020 research.
 It clearly showed the advantages of a senior market research position at board level.
-But to get there, most researchers need new skills.
+But to get there, the majority of researchers need new skills.
 The critical capabilities which were said to highlight the biggest differences between leaders and laggards were in business acumen, creative solution thinking, storytelling and direction setting.

 It seems a real pity to me that the very people who should benefit from the explosion in data availability are not profiting from it.
-As if their needed skills are not enough, there is also a real opportunity for them to lead the customer first strategy in many organisations.
+As if their needed analytical skills are not enough, there is also a real opportunity for them to lead the customer-first strategy in many organisations.

 Customer services are seen as complaint handlers

 When I was first hired to head up the global consumer excellence division for Nestle, I found a group of siloed departments which rarely shared information.
 Even worse, the customer care centre was seen as mere complaint handlers.
 Their image was of a group of women who spent their days on the phone talking to other women!

 I don’t think Nestle were the only ones who had this image at that time.
 And sadly I still find similar perceptions in many organisations which become my clients through a desire to make the much-needed changes.

 You only have to take a look at the financial results of companies which excel at customer care to realise the business benefits of putting the customer first: Amazon, Southwest, Zappos to name but a few.